FIRST UNITARIAN UNIVERSALIST CHURCH OF SAN DIEGO

 With respect to employment, compensation and benefits to employees, consultants, contract workers, and volunteers, the Lead Minister shall not cause or allow jeopardy to fiscal integrity or public image.
 Accordingly, the Lead Minister shall not:

-- Provide less than some basic level of benefits to all full time employees, though differential benefits to encourage longevity of key employees are not prohibited.
+b.
+Provide less than some basic level of benefits to all full time employees.

 D. FINANCIAL PLANNING AND BUDGETING:

-- Fails to present to the Church Board a balanced budget proposal for the next fiscal year before the first Church Board meeting in May.
-The proposal shall not plan the expenditure in any fiscal year of more funds than are conservatively projected to be received in that period.
+2. Fails to present to the Church Board a balanced budget proposal for the next fiscal year before the first Church Board meeting in May.
+The proposal shall not plan the expenditure in any fiscal year of more funds than are reasonably projected to be received in that period.

-- Fails to plan adequately for maintenance and repair of Church facilities in accord with prudent practices and any maintenance plan required by the Church Board policy.
+4. Fails to plan adequately for maintenance and repair of Church facilities in accord with prudent practices and any maintenance plan required by Church Board policy.

-- Deviates materially from the Church Board’s Outcome policies in its allocation among competing fiscal needs.
+5. Deviates materially from the Church Board’s Outcome Statements in its allocation among competing fiscal needs.

-- Fails to identify in the proposed budget then known annual, capital or special-cause fundraising activities on behalf of the Church.
+6. Fails to identify in the proposed budget then known annual, capital, or special-cause fundraising activities on behalf of the Church.
 Furthermore, the Lead Minister shall not fail to have procedures that authorize and coordinate fundraising that is done on behalf of the Church or on Church property or by any Church group for any other purpose.

 E. FINANCIAL CONDITION AND ACTIVITIES: